Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Increasing Broadband Coverage

 \subsection{Exploiting Microwave Scattering for Over-the-horizon Coverage of Islands/Platforms}

-The earth's atmosphere is generally divided into the ionosphere, the stratosphere, and the troposphere.
+The earth's atmosphere can be divided into the ionosphere, the stratosphere, and the troposphere.
 The troposphere is the atmosphere from earth surface to an average altitude of 10--12 km.
-The turbulence and the inhomogeneous medium in the troposphere can scatter incident microwaves forward and earthward, realizing over-the-horizon communications.
-Microwave scattering communications have the advantages of long communication distance, large capacity, high security, and high flexibility.
+The turbulence and the inhomogeneous medium in the troposphere can scatter incident microwaves to allow over-the-horizon communications.
+Microwave scattering communications have the advantages of long distance, large capacity, high security, and high flexibility.
 Therefore, microwave scattering is very suitable for providing communication services for users in environmentally harsh areas, such as mountains, deserts, and oceans \cite{p1014}--\cite{p1017}.

 The number of scatterers in the troposphere over the oceans is much larger than that in the troposphere over the ground, due to more frequent atmospheric flows.
-Thus, the transmission distance using microwave scattering in maritime communications is believed to be larger than that in terrestrial communications \cite{p1206}\cite{p1001}.
-Until now, a great many experimental links have been set up for over-the-horizon maritime communications using microwave frequency band, such as the 5.8 GHz band \cite{p1014}, and the 2.2 GHz band \cite{p1017}.
+Thus, the transmission distance using microwave scattering in maritime communications is larger than that in terrestrial communications \cite{p1206}\cite{p1001}.
+Until now, many experimental links have been set up for over-the-horizon maritime communications using microwave frequency band, such as the 5.8 GHz band \cite{p1014}, and the 2.2 GHz band \cite{p1017}.

-It should be noted that the fading of scattering channels is deeper than the channel fading within LOS.
-High-power microwave antennas or large-scale antenna arrays are usually needed to compensate for the transmission loss.
-Therefore, microwave scattering communications are still not cost-effective, and are mainly used for the coverage of islands, warships, and drilling platforms \cite{p1002}.
+High-power microwave antennas or large-scale antenna arrays often require compensation for the transmission loss.
+Therefore, microwave scattering communications may not be cost-effective and are mainly used for the coverage of islands, warships, and drilling platforms \cite{p1002}.